ResilientEcosystem/blog/_posts/2024-5-21-ResLenses.md

 ## Back End Overview

 ### Server
 The backend is a Node.js Express app that runs on the ResilientDB cloud.
-It procures data from the Resilient DB and Ethereum Mainnet networks at regular intervals, processes and stores the data on the server, and provides endpoints for Res-Leneses to access that processed data.
+It procures data from the ResilientDB and Ethereum Mainnet networks at regular intervals, processes and stores the data on the server, and provides endpoints for Res-Leneses to access that processed data.

 ### Data collection

-**Resilient DB:**
+**ResilientDB:**
 Data is collected at a one hour interval from the `https://crow.resilientdb.com/v1/transactions` endpoint.
 This contains all transactions that have ever occurred on the ResilientDB network and is then processed for only From/To transactions with UTXO amounts.
 Processing cleans out the data of invalid JSON and bad transactions down to a set of addresses and transactions.
 A single file holds the processed ResilientDB data.

 **Ethereum Mainnet:**
 Data is collected at a 30 minute inverval using the [Bit Query API](https://bitquery.io).
 Using this, the server collects 1000 transactions at a time per interval containing only transactions from that interval.
 Each interval correlates to a file holding transactions for that interval.
 Transactions 24 hours old are discarded every interval.
 This leaves the newest 48,000 transactions available at all times.
 Due to API limitations, this is the most data that can be collected per day.
 Processing is very simple with some naming tweaks as the API already provides relatively clean data.

 ### Endpoints
-There are two endpoints provided by the backend which the Res-Lenese front end utilizes, each to supply data for the Resilient DB network and the Ethereum Mainnet.
+There are two endpoints provided by the backend which the Res-Lenese front end utilizes, each to supply data for the ResilientDB network and the Ethereum Mainnet.
 The format of the data is listed as a list of all addresses involved and then all transactions.
 All configuration and reorganization of data is done client side on the front end.

-- `https://res-lenses-backend.resilientdb.com/getData_RESDB`: This provides the processed Resilient DB file containing all transactions with transactions times set as DateTime numbers.
+- `https://res-lenses-backend.resilientdb.com/getData_RESDB`: This provides the processed ResilientDB file containing all transactions with transactions times set as DateTime numbers.
 - `https://res-lenses-backend.resilientdb.com/getData_ETH`: This compiles all the data from all the Ethereum data files and send them.
 Transaction times are set as DateTime strings.

 Transaction data is relatively simple, they contain the following: